qdrant/qdrant_demo/README.md

 |`config.py`|Defines the directories for code, root, data, and static files|

 ## init_collection_startups.py
 This reads a JSON file containing startup data, restructures the data into a unified schema, and recreates a collection in Qdrant with specified vector and quantization configurations.

+In this example, we are turning on Scalar Quantization to make sure less memory is used to process data.

 A payload index is created for text search on a specified text field.
 Finally, it uploads the documents and their metadata to the Qdrant collection.